X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Introduction

-The main motivation of our present work is to explore the seasonal variation of the near-Earth X-ray background found in the XMM-\textit{Newton} data by \cite{Fraser:2014wja}.
-A seasonal variation with a confidence level of 11$\sigma$ was detected in the 2-6 keV energy range (see Fig.~\ref{fig:XMMFig14a} of \cite{Fraser:2014wja}).
-The authors argue that conventional astrophysical sources have been ruled out, so they propose an explanation based on the assumption that keV axions are emitted by the Sun and convert to X-rays in the Earth's magnetosphere.
-These X-rays would be subsequently elastically scattered, on average, through a right angle to reach the telescope.
-This interpretation should be contrasted with the original idea proposed by \cite{DiLella:2003,Davoudiasl:2005nh,Davoudiasl:2008fy} which views the axion-emitting solar core through the solid Earth with an X-ray telescope.
-The original idea by \cite{DiLella:2003} does not work as an explanation of the effect found by \cite{Fraser:2014wja} because the XMM-\textit{Newton}'s operations exclude pointing at the Sun and at the Earth directly.
+The authors of \cite{Fraser:2014wja} propose an explanation based on the assumption that keV axions are emitted by the Sun and convert to X-rays in the Earth's magnetosphere.
+These X-rays would be subsequently elastically scattered, on average, through a right angle towards the XMM-\textit{Newton} telescope.
+Note that an even earlier idea was proposed by \cite{DiLella:2003,Davoudiasl:2005nh,Davoudiasl:2008fy} which views the axion-emitting solar core through the solid Earth with an X-ray telescope.
+The original idea by \cite{DiLella:2003} cannot explain the effect found by \cite{Fraser:2014wja} because the XMM-\textit{Newton}'s operations exclude pointing at the Sun and at the Earth directly.
 Some of the major criticism of the \cite{Fraser:2014wja} interpretation include the following~\citep{Roncadelli:2014lsa}: a) Due to conservation of momentum, in conventional cases, the X-ray photons generated in the magnetic field should be collinear with the parent axions.
 Therefore, since XMM-\textit{Newton} never directly points towards the Sun, it should not see any solar axions; ~ b) Only in the case of a highly inhomogeneous component of the magnetic field with a fluctuation in the keV scale would the photons be non-collinear with the parent axions.
 Such a fast fluctuating component is very unlikely to be a dominant portion of a geomagnetic field.
 Even if non-collinear effects are generated in the geomagnetic field and we assume that the photon flux converted from axions would be totally isotropic, the geometric factor $\xi=\Omega_{\rm XMM}/4\pi$ (where $\Omega_{\rm XMM}$ is the aperture of XMM-\textit{Newton}) is very small, $\xi\simeq10^{-5}$.
 This is in strong disagreement with the requirement of $\xi\simeq1$ for the interpretation of the observed seasonal variation as proposed by~\cite{Fraser:2014wja}.
 Other issues with this interpretation were also discussed in \cite{Roncadelli:2014lsa}.